lcawl/ml-cpp/advent_calendar.md

 leave it there.

 Oh ok, you convinced me.
 Just one more screenshot.
-Here's a top hat with baubles on (otherwise known as a transient bi-modal normal distribution)
+Here's a top hat with baubles on (otherwise known as a transient bi-modal normal distribution):

 ![top_hat](images/top_hat.png "transient bi-modal normal distribution with anomalies.")